SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/03-insert.md

 ## Returning Inserted Models

-Postgres only, SQLite requires the `sqlite-use-returning-for-3_35` feature flag.
+Supported by Postgres and SQLite, the following returns the newly inserted models after insert.

 ```rust
 assert_eq!(